 After the local election on 5 May 2016, the political composition of the Council is:

-- Liberal Democrats 5
+- Liberal Democrats: 3

-- Independent 2
+- Labour: 2

 Key members of the Council are:

-Councillors' Annual Reports and Register of Member's
+Councillors' Annual Reports and Register of Member's interests

 The purpose of the Annual Report is to provide an opportunity for Councillors to demonstrate their engagement with, and on behalf of their communities, in community development, consultation and promoting cohesion.

 To view each Councillors' interests and annual report please visit the individual member's page.

 Members' Allowance and Expenses Scheme